 In accordance with the Articles of Association, any A shares transferred to an individual who was not previously an A shareholder in the company will promptly be offered to owners of Class A shares for redemption via written notice to the company's Board.
 Acquisition of the shares must be verified and details must also be provided about the purchase price when ownership has been transferred through purchase.
 Further information on the pre-emption clause is available in the Articles of Association, which are published on the company website.
 Other than what is set out in the Articles of Association, the company knows of no agreements or contracts between shareholders that could result in any limitations on transferring shares.
 In Softronic's Articles of Association, there is no limit to how many votes each shareholder may cast.

-Nomination committee
+Nomination Committee

-Petter Stillström, Traction, Chair of the Nomination Committee Andreas Eriksson, represents Anders Eriksson and related parties Åsa Nisell, Swedbank Robur Fonder AB Stig Martín, Board member, own holdings
+Petter Stillström, Traction, Chairman of the Board, Chairman of the Nomination Committee Andreas Eriksson, represents Anders Eriksson and related parties Joachim Spetz, Swedbank Robur Fonder AB Stig Martín, Board member, own holdings

-Remuneration committee
+Remuneration Committee